Professor Carolien Rieffe, PhD

 "Emotional development takes place within a social context.
 Not only the emotional expression, but also the emotional experience is shaped by a socialization process."

 Marieke Bos, PhD

 Marieke’s research interest concerns the social-emotional development of children with an autism spectrum disorder.
-She will use a psychological and physiological approach to examine emotional development from infancy to adolescence.
+She uses a psychological and physiological approach to examine emotional development from infancy to adolescence.
 She is also co-supervising the PhD project of Evelien Broekhof on the longitudinal data analyses concerning moral emotions children with hearing loss.

 Boya obtained her PhD at the department of Linguistics at Leiden University.
 Afterwards she decided to study psychology and also successfully finished her Research Masters in psychology.
 Boya is currently involved in several ongoing research projects on emotion regulation and emotion understanding in young children with and without an Autism Spectrum Disorder that involve experimental settings, and she is our expert with the eye tracker.
 Boya also supervises students with their research projects and theses.

 Naqi Dahamat Azam (Naqi) holds a master degree in Developmental Psychology from Universiti Putra Malaysia.
 After obtaining his degree, he worked at the same university as an assistant lecturer.
 Currently, he is working as a researcher, doing his PhD at Leiden University.
 In his research, Naqi examines several factors that contribute to adolescent aggression in two different countries, Malaysia and the Netherlands.
 His PhD study is supervised by Carolien Rieffe and Sheida Novin (Michigan University, USA).